ChaseAlll/P2/README.md

    * If you're having difficulties closing the program, either right click and select _Exit_ or open up your task manager to end the task/program

 ## Troubleshooting
- If you have any trouble with the installation or need any addtional suport, feel free to contact me at allisonpc@appstate.edu
+ If you have any trouble with the installation or need any addtional suport, feel free to contact me at allisonpc@appstate.edu.

 ## LICENSE
  This project is licensed under the terms of the [MIT license.](https://github.com/ChaseAlll/P2/blob/main/MIT%20License.txt)